 8. Decreased or poor judgment.
 Jim became the telemarketer’s best friend.
 He didn’t understand what they were trying to sell and would agree to buy anything.
 I had to cancel Dish channels, tickets to charity events, and extended warranties.
 Some of the people were easier to work with than others.
 Since Jim couldn’t write a check or give a credit card number, they eventually had to deal with me.

 9. Withdrawal from work or social activities.
-Jim had always loved visiting with family, but as his ability to follow a conversation, or to participate, he would sometimes just wander away from the group.
+Jim had always loved visiting with family, but as he lost his ability to follow a conversation, or to participate, he would sometimes just wander away from the group.
 We had always played pitch, and Jim went from being a formidable opponent to one who didn’t know which cards to play.
 Before he stopped playing completely, his mom sat by him and helped him.

 10. Changes in mood and personality.
 Jim’s personality underwent drastic changes.
 He liked to tell stories to the kids, he joked around with his cousins, and he was an expert on many subjects.
 All that changed.
 He became more childlike, sometimes docile, other times frustrated and angry.